-A Chartered Legal Executive is a lawyer who has followed one of the prescribed routes to qualification set out by the Chartered Institute of Legal Executives (CILEx).
-Chartered Legal Executives are eligible to become partners in law firms and to share in the firm's profits.
+A Chartered Legal Executive is a lawyer who has qualified as a Fellow of the Chartered Institute of Legal Executives (CILEx) by following the specified training requirements.
+Chartered Legal Executives are eligible to become partners in law firms and to share in the firm’s profits.
 If you are looking for a way into the law, then this is an ideal route to choose.

 What is the role?

 Being a Chartered Legal Executive is a fulfilling and rewarding career.
 Once qualified, there are great opportunities available – you could become a partner in a law firm, an independent practitioner running your own legal business, an advocate or even a judge.

 Opportunities also exist for senior roles in the legal departments of commercial organisations, charities, government agencies and local authorities.
 Advertised posts can be found on the CILEx Careers website where job descriptions will give you a flavour of the role of a Chartered Legal Executive lawyer.